aary/sharp/Channel/README.md

 ## Design decisions

 This library does not make any assumptions about the programming model of the surrounding code.
-For example the value semantics in Go have not been copied over, if that is the goal then simply dump the channel into a `std::shared_ptr`
+For example the value semantics of channels from Go have not been ported, if that is the goal then simply dump the channel into a `std::shared_ptr`

 The interface of channels in Go has been mimicked as much as possible, while trying to retain the idiomatic C++ representation of each operation, for